swaters86/bare-bones/README.md

 bare-bones
 ===

-So far this is my attempt at deconstructing Wordpress and creating a very basic, plain vanilla, *gasp* bare-bones , Wordpress theme out of it.
-My goal is to make it as simple as possible to understand so newbies can take the theme code and play around with it easily... yep.
+This is a Wordpress theme designed to help new developers get started with building Wordpress themes.
+It doesn't contain any styles and it contains minimal markup